 Within 24 hours Lillie had made over 70k.

 Her mum could not look up from her laptop and had to desperately enlist friends to go on the group as admin and help. it was complete chaos.
 The entire community got involved.
 Twitter groups were set up to get celebs involved, fundraisers were quickly planned up and down the country, Johnathon Ross, Rachel Riley, Keith Lemon, Saffron Barker, Rylan Clark,so many stars and businesses all supporting it.
 Lillie was on the BBC breakfast sofa, it was all over the news, the national papers, radio.

-Brain Tumour Research came along and helped explain to the media why we need these trials in the UK.
+Brain Tumour Research came along and helped explain to the media why we need more financial help for Brain Tumours in the UK.

 After 10 emotional days of offers of help, kindness and donations from nearly 150,000 people Lillie hit her target of 300,000.

-The One Pound Warriors was now a huge incredible caring online community and Lily had the money to get to Seattle.
+The One Pound Warriors was now a huge incredible caring online community with a very special admin team at its heart.

 150,000 people.
 Many wanting to continue helping together. we weren't a registered charity and had no experience, we were just parents that had been thrown into the deep end with this tiny idea that had gone viral.